jrmenzel/vimix_os/docs/userspace/tests/skill.md

 # Stack Kill

 Calls a recursive function to grow the stack.
-Eventually the app will crash with a stack overflow.
+Eventually the app will crash with a stack overflow if the loop goes too long.
+Can test if the apps stack grows as intended by printing a rough stack size.

 Run
-> skill
+> skill `LOOPS`

 **Returns:**
-- Intended not to return
+- 0

 ---
 **Up:** [user space](../userspace.md)